suryakiran018/LearnCV.ai/lab/practice-lab2.md

 ---

-Here’s a **resources & acknowledgements** section that matches the style of your original Low-Level Design lab, adapted for the **NumPy & ML Model Design** context:

----

 ## 🙏 **Credits / Acknowledgements**

 We acknowledge the use of open-source educational content and inspiration from the following sources: